Cuban Missile Crisis: Missiles reported

-The missiles in Cuba allowed the Soviets to effectively target most of the Continental US.
-The planned arsenal was forty launchers.
-The Cuban populace readily noticed the arrival and deployment of the missiles and hundreds of reports reached Miami.
+Missiles placed in Cuba would enable the Soviets to target most of the continental US.
+The planned arsenal consisted of forty launchers.
+The Cuban populace observed the arrival and deployment of the missiles and hundreds of reports reached Miami.
 US intelligence received countless reports, many of dubious quality or even laughable, most of which could be dismissed as describing defensive missiles.

 Only five reports bothered the analysts.
-They described large trucks passing through towns at night that were carrying very long canvas-covered cylindrical objects that could not make turns through towns without backing up and maneuvering.
+They described large trucks passing through towns at night that were carrying very long canvas-covered cylindrical objects and could not make turns through towns without backing up and maneuvering.
 Defensive missile transporters, it was believed, could make such turns without undue difficulty.
 The reports could not be satisfactorily dismissed.